tier4/ota-client/tools/images_packer/README.md

-# Offline OTA image builder
+# OTA images packer

-`tools.offline_ota_image_builder` is a helper package for bundling offline OTA image from the OTA images build by ota-metadata(or images compatible with OTA image specification).
+`tools.images_packer` is a helper package for bundling multiple images into one single images bundle.
+The input OTA images are expected to be built by ota-metadata(or images compatible with OTA image specification).

+This package provide the following two packing mode, each for different purposes:
+1. `build-cache-src`: with this mode, the built image can be recognized and utilized by otaproxy to reduce network downloading during OTA update.

+    The following features are provided in this mode:

+    1. build external cache source image,

+    2. export the built image as tar archive,

+    3. prepare and export built image onto specific block device as external cache source device recognized by otaproxy.

-Built image can be used as external cache source for otaproxy, or used by full offline OTA helper util to trigger fully offline OTA update.
+2. `build-offline-ota-imgs-bundle`: with this mode, the built image can be used by the `fully offline OTA helper` script to trigger fullly offline OTA locally without any network.

+    The following feature are provided in this mode:

+    1. build offline OTA image,

+    2. export the built image as tar archive.

     **NOTE**: full offline OTA helper util is not yet implemented.

-It provides the following features:

-1. build offline OTA image from the OTA images built by ota-metadata(or images compatible with OTA image specification),
-2. export built offline OTA image as tar archive,
-3. prepare and export built image onto specific block device as external cache source device for otaproxy.

 <!--- Please check documentation at [OTA cache mechanism design for otaproxy](https://tier4.atlassian.net/l/cp/yzmnPx9T) for more details. -->